fcarvalhopacheco/whots18-data-report/docs/source/5_section.md

 A comparison of 30 m VMCM and ADCP U velocity for WHOTS-18.
-The top panel shows 24-hour moving averages of VMCM zonal (U) velocity at 30 m depth (red) and ADCP U velocity from the nearest depth bin to 30 m (30.22 m).
+The top panel shows 24-hour moving averages of VMCM zonal (U) velocity at 30 m depth (red) and ADCP U velocity from the nearest depth bin to 30 m.
 The middle panel shows the U velocity difference, and the bottom panel shows the percentage of ADCP data within the moving average not flagged by quality control methods.
 ```